 Mistake #2: Not having a laser sharp strategic focus

 It’s essential that you consider how a new market would fit into the overall picture of your company strategy.
 International expansion isn’t a decision to be taken lightly – success needs to be seen as a long-term objective.
 It also shouldn’t be an emotional decision so you need to base it on data.
+If I had to pick just one, this would probably be no. 1 in the most frequent mistakes in international expansion that I see.
 You can find a lot of factors that you should consider to make this decision in my free ebook.
 Sign up in the form below if you don’t have that already.

 A lot of companies act on a trial and error basis which can work out, but usually takes longer and costs more money.
 In this scenario, problems come up along the way due to a lack of planning.
 For example, surprises about pricing, costs, regulatory questions or information about the competition.